 Moreover, in order to gain a competitive edge, they need to focus on providing customized solutions to their customers and focus on developing long-term relationships with them.

 Top 5 challenges and trends in the telecommunication industry

 This write-up on the top 5 challenges and trends in the telecom industry is an endeavor to help you stay informed.
 Let’s discuss the challenges faced by the telecom industry first.

 Top challenges in the telecommunication industry

 Telcos have to decentralize the purchasing and decision power, both internally and externally, because of the essential agile reconfiguration of the cloud.

 With the availability of new technologies, the variety and quality of services from telecom companies and internet service providers (ISP) are increasing, profit margins are decreasing, and the lines between telecom companies and technology vendors are blurring.
 Hence, telcos have to take a fresh look at the level of ICT innovation and adapt their organization to digital transformation by creating strong cross-functional interfaces and by seeking tools for maintaining organizational flexibility.

-With millions of subscribers, a variety of new products, bundled and customized solutions, the operational support services like service configuration, order fulfillment, customer care, and billing are becoming increasingly complex.
-Hence, the cost of handling these operations require resources and different tools, thus, increasing the financial overhead.
+With millions of subscribers, a variety of new products, and bundled and customized solutions, operational support services like service configuration, order fulfillment, customer care, and billing are becoming increasingly complex.
+Hence, the cost of handling these operations requires resources and different tools, thus, increasing the financial overhead.

-One more challenge waiting in the wings for telcos and ISPs is the impact of Internet of Things (IoT) that is leading to explosive growth in the connected devices.
+One more challenge waiting in the wings for telcos and ISPs is the impact of the Internet of Things (IoT) which is leading to explosive growth in connected devices.
 This growth is generating billions and trillions of new data sources and thus, it is expected that this growth will push the data to be handled by networks to zettabytes per year.